-Many own a property abroad and even more are walking around with the idea of buying one.
-However, not everyone is aware of the tax consequences in Denmark that a property abroad entails.
-Read here about the rules in Denmark.
+Many people own property abroad, and even more are considering buying one.
+However, not everyone is aware of the consequences of tax in Denmark caused by owning property abroad.
+Read about the rules in Denmark here.

 Date 21/10 2022

-Most people are surprised by the tax consequences in Denmark that come with the acquisition of a property abroad.
-The tax consequences depend on what the foreign property is used for.
+Most people are surprised by the tax consequences in Denmark related to acquisition of property abroad.
+The tax consequences depend on what the foreign property is used for primarily.

 Private Use

-As fully taxable to Denmark, Danish property value tax must be paid for foreign properties when the property is used exclusively privately cf. EVSL §2.
-It is immaterial whether the owner makes use of the property, as the property value tax is a disposal tax.
-A reduction in property value tax can only be made if the property is uninhabitable.
-When calculating the property value tax in accordance with the current rules, the value in 2001 and 2002 must be taken into account cf. EVSL §4 a, which is why in most cases it is a much lower value than the acquisition amount on which tax is payable.
+As a person, who is fully taxable to Denmark, Danish property tax must be paid for foreign properties, when the property is used exclusively privately.
+It is irrelevant whether the owner makes use of the property, as the property tax is an availability-based taxation.
+A property tax reduction can only be made if the property is uninhabitable.
+In accordance with the current rules, the value of the property in 2001 and 2002 must be taken into account in order to calculate the current property tax.
+For this reason, in most cases it is a much lower value than the acquisition amount, on which tax is payable.

-There are no tax deductions for maintenance expenses, property taxes, insurance, etc. On the other hand, deductions can be made for interest expenses on loans for the purchase of property, regardless of whether the loan is in foreign currency or a foreign bank.
-For loans in foreign currency, there is usually a deduction for exchange rate losses and any exchange gain will be taxable.
+There are no tax deductions for maintenance expenses, property taxes, insurance, etc. However, deductions can be made for interest expenses on loans for the purchase of property; regardless of whether the loan is in foreign currency or in a foreign bank.
+For loans in a foreign currency, there is usually a deduction for exchange rate losses, and any exchange gains will be taxable.

 Business (full rental)

-As a rule, Danish property value tax does not have to be paid when the property is used exclusively for business purposes, e.g. rental cf. EVSL §1.
-The profit from the rental, on the other hand, must be included in the Danish income, including personal income.
+As a rule, Danish property tax does not have to be paid, when the property is used exclusively for business purposes (e.g. rental).
+Still, the profit from the rental must be included as personal income according to Danish tax regulations.
 A deduction is provided for interest expenses on loans for the purchase of the rental property.

-When you rent out your property exclusively for more than 12 consecutive months, you will be self-employed.
-This means that you operate the rental property at your own expense and risk, and with the aim of making financial profit.
+When you rent out your property exclusively for more than 12 consecutive months, you will be considered to be self-employed.
+This means that you operate the rental property at your own expense and risk, with the aim of making financial profit.
 You must keep accounts of rental income and operating expenses related to the rental.
-In addition, you must be able to present the financial statements, as well as documentation of rental contracts and operating expenses to the Tax Agency when they request it.
+In addition, you must be able to present the financial statements for the property; as well as documentation of rental contracts and operating expenses to the Danish Tax Agency when they request it.

-When conducting a business, you can choose between 3 types of taxation:
+When conducting a business, you can choose from 3 types of taxation:

-It is possible, under certain conditions, to make use of the corporate tax system, in which interest expenses may have a higher deductible value than when using PSL/KAO, and the rental profit can be saved at a provisional tax rate of only 22%.
+It is possible, under certain conditions, to make use of the corporate tax system.
+In this system, interest expenses may have a higher deductible value than when using the PSL/KAO, and the rental profit can be saved at a provisional tax rate of only 22%.

 Partial rental

-If the foreign property is used both for rental purposes and for private use, the profit from rental must be included in the income statement in Denmark and taxed as capital income.
-It will be a partial rental if you rent out the property for part of the year.
+If the foreign property is used both for rental purposes and for private use, the profit from rental must be included on the income statement in Denmark, and taxed as capital income.
+It will be considered a partial rental if you rent out the property for part of the year.

-The profit of a partial rental can be calculated by 2 methods; The accounting method and bottom deduction method.
+The profit of a partial rental can be calculated by two methods; the accounting method and bottom deduction method.

 With the accounting method, one must pay tax on the rental income less the deductible expenses.
-Please note, once you have chosen the accounting method, you cannot later switch to the method of base deduction.
-When using this method, property value tax is payable only for the period in which the property has not been leased.
+Please note, if you choose the accounting method, you cannot later switch to the base deduction method.
+When using this method, property tax is payable only for the period, in which the property was not leased.

-The base deduction depends on whether you rent the home privately or through a rental agency or portal (such as Airbnb).
+The base deduction depends on whether the home is rented privately or through a rental agency or portal (such as Airbnb).

-When using the base deduction method, one must pay property value tax of the entire year.
+When using the base deduction method, one must pay property tax for the entire year.

 Double Taxation

-In the case of immovable property, the primary right of taxation always rests with the country in which the property is situated.
-This means that Denmark will in most cases grant Credit for the tax paid abroad.
-The credit method means that taxes must be paid both abroad and Denmark, but so that the Danish tax is reduced by the tax paid abroad.
-A maximum of Credit can be granted with an amount equal to the Danish tax calculated on foreign income.
+In the case of immovable property, the primary right of taxation always rests with the country in which the property is located.
+This means that Denmark will, in most cases, grant credit for the tax paid abroad.
+The credit method means that taxes must be paid both abroad and in Denmark.
+However, the Danish tax is reduced by the tax paid abroad.
+The maximum amount of credit that can be granted is equal to the Danish tax calculated on foreign income.

 Sale of property abroad

-When selling the property, the taxation of the profits will depend on what the property is used for.
-If the property has been used in whole or in part privately, a profit will in principle be tax-free cf. Section 8 of the Property Income Tax Act.
-However, there may be property reserve tax on the sale abroad.
+When selling property, the taxation of the profits will depend on what the property is used for primarily.
+If the property has been used in whole or in part privately, profit will in principle be tax-free, according to Section 8 of EBL (Ejendomsavancebeskatningsloven).
+However, there may be tax on property gain on the sale abroad.

 If the property has been used exclusively for commercial purposes, such as rental, the profit must be included in the income statement in Denmark.